ChiefNyB/KogRob-EtoE-NN-Driving/README.md

 ### Labelled data acquisition

 To collect training data, recorded images paired with the corresponding joystick commands are saved.
 The `image_recorder` node is responsible for doing so.
+It is recording images with 10FPS as in the example project.

 For utilising, make sure messages are being published on the `/image_raw/compressed` topic (from the camera) and the `/joy_xy` topic (from the `joy_teleop_manual.launch.py` or a similar source).
 Open a new terminal and run the node: